-There are two types of dose objects:
+In SimBiology, doses are represented by two types of dose objects.

-Increase at a fixed rate over a period of time calculated from the dose amount|
+|Infusion||Increase of the drug at a fixed rate over a period of time, which is calculated from the dose amount|

-Increase at a fixed rate calculated from the dose amount and dose duration|
+|Zero-order||Increase of the drug at a fixed rate calculated from the dose amount and dose duration|